Living Our Food Principles

 Great food starts with quality ingredients...

-As a restaurant company, Darden acknowledges that where our ingredients come from and how they are grown are integral to preparing great food for our guests.
+We recognize that where our ingredients come from and how they are grown are integral to preparing great food for our guests.

-We are committed to empowering our guests to make informed decisions about the food they eat by providing information about nutritional content and allergens.
+We are also committed to empowering our guests to make informed decisions about the food they eat by providing information about nutritional content and allergens.

 ...that are sustainably sourced.